 In 2011, the PROPEL® system (Intersect ENT, Palo Alto, CA) was approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process.
 This device is a self-expanding, bioabsorbable, steroid-eluting stent intended for use in the ethmoid sinus.
 It is placed via endoscopic guidance using an applicator included with the device.
 Steroids (mometasone furoate) are embedded in a polyethylene glycol polymer, which allows sustained release of the drug over an approximate duration of 30 days.
 The device dissolves over several weeks, and therefore does not require removal.
-In 2012, a smaller version of the PROPEL® device, the PROPEL® mini Sinus Implant, was approved for use in patients older than age 18 years following ethmoid sinus surgery to maintain patency and later expanded to the frontal sinus following frontal sinus surgery in 2016.
+In 2012, a smaller version of the PROPEL® device, the PROPEL® mini Sinus Implant, was approved for use in individuals older than age 18 years following ethmoid sinus surgery to maintain patency and later expanded to the frontal sinus following frontal sinus surgery in 2016.
 In 2017, the PROPEL® Contour was approved through a premarket approval supplement.
 The PROPEL® Contour sinus implant is an adaptable implant that is designed to maximize drug delivery to the frontal and maxillary sinus.

-In December 2017, the U.S. Food and Drug Administration (FDA) approved Sinuva (mometasone furoate) Sinus Implant for the treatment of nasal polyps in patients 18 years of age or older who have had ethmoid sinus surgery.
+In December 2017, the U.S. Food and Drug Administration (FDA) approved Sinuva (mometasone furoate) Sinus Implant under a New Drug Application with a new dose for the treatment of nasal polyps in individuals 18 years of age or older who have had ethmoid sinus surgery.